 For many years the industry standard around vasectomies was a scalpel method, which would see a surgeon make a minor incision and then cut the body part known as the vas deferens.
 This part of the body is the duct which transports sperm to the ejaculatory ducts, and when it is severed it makes the patient infertile.
-There were however a number of issues with this kind of procedure and this is why in the mid-to-late 80s, we saw the arrival of the, which would instead use a laser to sever the vas deferens rather than a metal scalpel.
+There were however a number of issues with this kind of procedure and this is why in the mid-to-late 80s, we saw the arrival of the vasectomy no scalpel method, which would instead use a laser to sever the vas deferens rather than a metal scalpel.

 This non-invasive approach has been a marvel since it was created and here are the benefits which it can offer, that the traditional method simply couldn’t.